 Does your side project have a viable, profitable future?
 You might wholeheartedly believe in it.
 But will it work long-term?
 Are you genuinely facing a real opportunity here or is hope giving you false ideas?

 If you've been making a decent income without clients for over a year, then fear might be the only thing holding you back.
-Otherwise, keeping clients or a job part-time might be the best way to go.
+Otherwise, keeping clients or a part-time job might be the best way to go.
 Jeffrey Silverstein has some great advice on this.

-Have the courage to let go
+Dare to let go

-I recently went for a pint with Mr Bingo, who deliberately no longer works for clients, and chatted about my own situation.
+I recently went for a pint with Mr Bingo, who deliberately no longer works for clients, and chatted about my situation.
 He quite rightly pointed out, "you're making more money from your venture than your PR business, right?
 You've been doing so for some time.
 What are you afraid of?
 You know hard work – you'll make it happen."

 Keep a safety net just in case